anesh-ml/Document-and-ML-track-tool/README.md

 - **Visualize** computation power(GPU and RAM),time taken

-- Users can **share their experiments and analysis** with their team via a shared folder or they could copy the entire experiment older in their local.
+- Users can **share their experiments and analysis** with their team via a shared folder or they could copy the entire experiment folder in their local.
 Their team needs to pip install the application and mention the absolute path of the experiment folder.

 - Since the application runs in the local, it is **more secure**.